Additives and Trace Elements

 go down each item and note amount of dosage.
 Also you can

-have some lines for temp, pH, test results of each thing you
+have some lines for temp, pH, or test results of each thing you

 test for, and have a really, really good database of your